Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: Methodology and Experiments

-via a semi-Lagrangian dynamic–programming fixed point on a uniform grid.
+We solve this PDE baseline via a first-order semi-Lagrangian fixed-point iteration on a uniform grid.
 Over a short step $\Delta\tau$, the discounted Bellman map is discretized as

-We use an Euler step for the characteristic $x\mapsto x+\Delta\tau f(x,u)$, midpoint quadrature for the running cost $h$, and bilinear interpolation to evaluate $V$ at the off-grid point $x+\Delta\tau f(x,u)$.
-Queries that fall outside the computational domain are clamped back to the boundary (a state-constraint/Neumann-like treatment).
-We perform synchronous value iteration $V^{k+1}=\mathcal{T}V^{k}$ until the sup-norm change falls below tolerance of $10^{-6}$ or a cap of $2000$ iterations is reached.
-The scheme is monotone, stable (due to $\gamma<1$), and consistent; hence, by the Barles–Souganidis framework \cite{barles1991convergence}, it converges to the viscosity solution of \eqnref{eq:hjb-stationary} in the limits as the temporal and spatial discretization steps go to zero~\cite{bardi1997optimal,falcone2013semi,barles1991convergence,crandall1992user}.
+We use a forward Euler step for the characteristic and a first-order approximation of the running-cost integral through the weight $w=(1-\gamma)/\lambda$.
+For the PDE baseline only, off-grid state queries arising in the semi-Lagrangian continuation term are clamped back to the computational boundary.
+This is a numerical boundary treatment for the bounded-domain comparison solver and is distinct from the theoretical formulation in Sections~\ref{sec:problem_statement}-\ref{sec:discounted_hjb}.
+We perform synchronous value iteration $V^{k+1}=\mathcal{T}V^{k}$ until the sup-norm change falls below $10^{-6}$ or a cap of $2000$ iterations is reached.
+The resulting discretization is monotone, stable, and consistent; accordingly, by the Barles-Souganidis framework \cite{barles1991convergence}, its fixed points converge to the viscosity solution of \eqnref{eq:hjb-stationary} as the temporal and spatial discretization steps tend to zero~\cite{bardi1997optimal,falcone2013semi,barles1991convergence,crandall1992user}.

 \textbf{RL training (fitted value).} We train a value network $W_\theta(x)$ to approximate the forward discounted value function using a \ac{td} loss.
-The input represents the system state (position and velocity), and the network outputs a single scalar $W_\theta(x)$ that estimates the discounted cumulative cost-to-go at that state.
-The \ac{td} target includes a minimization over the bang--bang control actions and a discount factor $\gamma = e^{-\lambda \Delta\tau}$ corresponding to the continuous time discount rate~$\lambda$.
-The network architecture is a two-layer \ac{siren} with 100 neurons per hidden layer and base frequency of $30~\mathrm{rad/s}$~\cite{sitzmann2020implicit}.
-Opting for a \ac{siren} follows the design adopted in the DeepReach framework~\cite{bansal2021deepreach}, where periodic activations were shown to better represent both the value function and its gradients.
+The input is the state $(x_1,x_2)$, and the network outputs a single scalar $W_\theta(x)$ estimating the discounted cumulative cost-to-go.
+The TD target includes a minimization over the bang bang control actions and discount factor $\gamma=e^{-\lambda\Delta\tau}$.
+We use a two-layer \ac{siren} with 256 neurons per hidden layer and base frequency $30~\mathrm{rad/s}$~\cite{sitzmann2020implicit}, following the representation choice used in DeepReach~\cite{bansal2021deepreach}.
+Training is sample-based: one-step transitions are generated by simulation under the discrete controls \(u_L,u_H\), and the network is updated from the resulting state transition cost tuples.
+The full training loop is provided in Appendix~\ref{appen:rl_training_loop}.